mvolkmann/blog/src/swift.md

 The center-right section is the Canvas which is used to test Previews of an app outside of the Simulator or a real device.

+The Navigator has nine icon buttons at the top.

+- folder icon (first)

+  This displays a tree view of files in the project.

+- "x" in square icon (second)

+  This displays a list of files that have been modified (M) or added (A).
+  Click a file to see its contents.
+  Click the button in the upper-right containing a right and left arrow to see diffs.
+  Click the button to the right of that one containing horizontal lines to display a menu of options including
+  "Inline Comparison" and "Side by Side Comparison" (preferred).
+  Oddly, in "Side by Side" mode the current version of the file is shown on the left and the previous version is shown on the right.
+  To discard all changes to a file, right-click the file name in the Navigator and select "Discard Changes in ...".

+- tree diagram icon (third)

+  This displays an alphabetized list of files.
+  Click a file to expand it to a list of the properties and methods it defines.
+  These can be clicked to navigate to their definition.
+  The "Hierarchical" and "Flat" options at the top of the list seem identical.

+- magnifier glass icon (fourth)

+  This is used to find and replace text in the project.
+  Click "Find" to optionally switch to "Replace" mode.
+  Click "Text" to optionally switch to searching for "References", "Definitions", "Regular Expression", or "Call Hierarchy".
+  Click "Containing" to optionally switch to
+  "Matching Word", "Starting With", or "Ending With".
+  Click "In Project" to optionally limit the search to a specific project directory and select "New Scope..." for advanced options.
+  Click "Ignoring Case" to optionally switch to "Matching Case".

+- warning icon (triangle icon containing exclamation point; fifth)

+  This displays "Buildtime" and "Runtime" issues.

+- diamond containing minus (sixth)

+  This displays a list of tests.
+  TODO: Can they be run individually from here?

+- spray can icon (seventh)

+  This displays information about CPU, Memory, Disk, and Network usage.
+  Click each of these to see detailed information.
+  For example, clicking CPU displays information about thread usage.

+- tag icon (eighth)

+  This displays debugging breakpoints.
+  TODO: Can they be disabled and/or deleted here?

+- document icon (ninth)

+  This displays historical information on recent project builds, including error messages.
+  Click a build to see details.

 The bottom section is not visible by default.
 Drag the status row at the bottom up to expose it.
 The bottom section has two subsections.